-What We Like: Extra durable, multiple layers of nonstick coating, easy cleanup, 45-day trial period
+What We Love: Extra durable, multiple layers of nonstick coating, easy cleanup, 45-day trial period

 Made In is a direct-to-consumer cookware startup that was founded in 2017.
 Its premise is to bring professional-grade pots and pans to your kitchen.
 And they’ve succeeded.
 The pans regularly sell out, but once you score one, you won’t go back.

-What We Don’t Like: Not ideal for induction stovetops
+What We Don’t Love: Not ideal for induction stovetops

 This heritage European brand provides a lot of bang for your buck with its nonstick pans.
 This 12-inch fry pan has a ceramic coating surrounding heavy-gauge aluminum.

-What We Like: Eco-friendly, works on all stovetops, scratch-resistant
+What We Love: Eco-friendly, works on all stovetops, scratch-resistant

-One common issue with nonstick coatings is the history of the chemicals decomposing at high temperatures.
-It’s why you should only use nonstick pans over medium or low heat.
-If you’re still concerned about the chemicals or their environmental effects, these durable nonstick pans don’t include any PTFE, PFOA, APEO, GenX, NMP, NEP, or Perfluorinated chemicals (PFCs).
+It's a good rule of thumb to only use nonstick pans over medium or low heat.
+If you’re still concerned about nonstick coating or its environmental effects, these durable nonstick pans don’t include any PTFE, PFOA, APEO, GenX, NMP, NEP, or Perfluorinated chemicals (PFCs).

 Related: The Best Frying Pans

-What We Like: Lifetime warranty, safe for metal utensils, can be used to sear/brown meat
+What We Love: Lifetime warranty, safe for metal utensils, can be used to sear/brown meat

-What We Don't Like: No color options, not induction stovetop safe
+What We Don't Love: No color options, not induction stovetop safe

-What We Like: Great for everyday use, higher heat tolerance, aesthetically pleasing
+What We Love: Great for everyday use, higher heat tolerance, aesthetically pleasing

-What We Don’t Like: No neutral color options
+What We Don’t Love: No neutral color options

 Ceramic surfaces can withstand heat of up to 600 degrees, which is a lot higher than the traditional 500 degrees of normal nonstick pans.
 And this chic set packs a punch in terms of aesthetics as well.